KYMA-DT: KYEL-TV/KSWT

 In September 2006, The CW network launched nationwide, and KSWT added the network as a digital subchannel on 13.2.
-Adding the subchannel soon became a problem, as Time Warner Cable, the dominant local cable provider, placed the CW programming on channel 740, in a costlier digital cable package.
+Adding the subchannel soon became a problem, as Time Warner Cable, the dominant local cable provider, placed CW programming on channel 740, in a costlier digital cable package.
 KSWT requested that the channel be placed in the basic package on channel 6, where the market's cable-only WB affiliate, branded KWUB, had resided.

 After several months of negotiations, the differences were settled, and in December 2006, KSWT digital subchannel 13.2 was placed on cable channel 6.
 In 2010, The CW moved to KECY's third digital subchannel, which inherited KSWT-DT2's cable carriage; KSWT replaced CW programming with a standard definition simulcast of its main programming; and 13.2 went dark.

-In July 2013, Pappas filed to sell KSWT to Blackhawk Broadcasting, a company that shares ownership with the Northwest Broadcasting group.
+In July 2013, Pappas filed to sell KSWT to Blackhawk Broadcasting, a company that shared ownership with the Northwest Broadcasting group.
 The deal required a failing station waiver, as Blackhawk concurrently acquired KYMA-DT from Intermountain West Communications Company.
 The FCC granted the KSWT failed waiver request on December 23.
 It previously approved the KYMA transaction earlier on August 12.
 The sale of both stations was completed on February 18, 2014.

-On July 2, 2014, News-Press & Gazette Company, owners of KECY-TV and KESE-LP, announced that it had agreed to form a resource sharing agreement with Blackhawk Broadcasting, giving NPG control of the big four television network affiliates in the Yuma–El Centro market.
+On July 2, 2014, News-Press & Gazette Company (NPG), owners of KECY-TV and KESE-LP, announced that it had agreed to form a resource sharing agreement with Blackhawk Broadcasting, giving NPG control of the big four television network affiliates in the Yuma–El Centro market.
 All employees of KSWT and KYMA-DT, except for sales personnel, became employees of NPG.
 Blackhawk continues to operate the sales departments of its stations.
 As a result of the agreement, KSWT and KYMA relocated to KECY's building on 4th Avenue.

-Sale to Cox Media Group
+Consolidation with KYMA-DT

 In 2019, Apollo Global Management acquired Northwest Broadcasting and Cox Media Group in acquisitions worth a combined $3.1 billion.
 The parties were required, after a court ruling annulled changes in media ownership rules, to condition the transaction on the divestiture of one of the two licenses that Northwest held in two markets: Syracuse and Yuma, which would be done by surrender.
 On January 13, 2020, the two stations switched call letters, with KSWT becoming KYMA-DT and the KYMA-DT license, selected for surrender, becoming KSWT.
 The KSWT call letters were also removed from all branding collateral for the CBS subchannel.
 Additionally, KYMA's subchannels were added to the channel 13 multiplex; the station warned antenna viewers to rescan by January 17 to continue receiving all services.

-Sale to Imagicomm

 On March 29, 2022, Cox Media Group announced it would sell KYMA-DT and 17 other stations to Imagicomm Communications, an affiliate of the parent company of the INSP cable channel, for $488 million; the sale was completed on August 1.

-Programming

-Syndicated programming

-Syndicated programming featured on KYMA-DT includes Entertainment Tonight, AgDay, Rachael Ray, and The Doctors.
+Acquisition by Rincon Broadcasting Group

+On April 3, 2025, Imagicomm announced that it would sell seven stations, including KAYU-TV, to Todd Parkin's Rincon Broadcasting Group; the deal was consummated on July 18.